Nimota-Ibrahim/House-Price-Prediction-Feature-Engineering/README.md

-# House-Price-Prediction-V2-Feature-Engineering
+# House-Price-Prediction-Feature-Engineering

-### Follow-Up Study of a House Price Prediction Pipeline
+### Follow-Up Study of a House Price Intelligence Pipeline

 This project is a follow-up to an earlier house price prediction model, building directly on the baseline **XGBoost pipeline**.
 [Link to baseline project here](https://github.com/NimotaPro/House-Price-Intelligence-Pipeline/blob/main/README.md)